LUCIT-Systems-and-Development/unicorn-binance-trailing-stop-loss/README.md

 provides a reuseable library and [CLI interface](https://www.lucit.tech/ubtsl-cli.html).

 After starting the engine, a stop/loss order is placed on Binance and trailed until it is completely fulfilled.
-If desired, a notification can be sent via email and Telegram afterwards.
+If desired, a notification can be sent via email and Telegram afterward.
 Then it calls the function passed with the `callback_finished` parameter or on error it calls the function passed to `callback_error`.

 Partially filled orders are currently not handled by the engine.
 If you want to react individually to this event, you